Ebikes VS Mopeds

 Unlike ebikes, one of the legal requirements is wearing a helmet while riding a moped.
-A moped will generally hit a higher speed than an electric bicycle, so it's only smart to keep yourself protected from potential accidents.
+A moped will generally hit a higher speed than an electric bicycle, so it's only smart to keep yourself protected from potential accidents on the road.

 Unfortunately, gas-fueled mopeds are more likely to break down than electric bicycles.
 However, that may depend on the initial state of the moped when you purchase it, the way you drive it, and the environmental conditions of the region you're going to use it.

-What are the Differences Between Ebikes and Mopeds?
+What are the Differences Between a moped and an electric bike?

 As we’ve mentioned, each option has several outstanding characteristics that make it unique.
 However, there is much more than meets the eye.